nthjelme/nodejs-domino/README.md

     setItemText('itemName','string')
 set a string value to an item.
 If the item exists, it will replace the item value.

+    setItemDate('itemName', date)
+set a Date object value to an item

     setItemNumber('itemName,number)
 set a number value to an item.
 If the item exists, it will replace the item value.

-    setItemValue('itemName', ['text','array');
+    setItemValue('itemName', value);
-set an text array to an item.
+set an value to an item, value can be text,number,text array or js Date object

     appendItemValue('itemName','string')
 append a string value to an existing text array.